 - Conditions around the machine are improved by a negative pressure dust collector and 100% welded cabinet construction

-ProTip: Make sure the dust collector blower is moving 500 cfm or more, has a separator reclaimer to clean and recycle the abrasive, has a large in filter surface area of 100 sq.ft. and greater, and is all negative pressure construction to keep the surrounding area clean.
+ProTip: Make sure the dust collector blower is moving 500 cfm or more, has a separator reclaimer to clean and recycle the abrasive, large in filter surface area like 100 sq.ft. and greater and is all negative pressure construction to keep the surrounding area clean.